From protocol logic to defensible, review-ready decision models — locked and verified at every stage.

 (Stage 2 outputs)

-- Formula Pack: full mathematical formulation, parameters, constraints, boundary/initial conditions
+- Formula Pack: Equations, parameters, constraints, boundary/initial conditions

-- I/O Contract (Official Schema): types, shapes, ranges, file structures for inputs/outputs
+- I/O Contract (Official Schema): Types, shapes, allowed ranges, file structures, timing alignment

-We move to coding only after Formula Pack + I/O Contract are approved.
+We move to coding only after the Formula Pack + I/O Contract are approved.

-We implement the approved formulas as a professional Python package and deliver evidence that the code is faithful to the Stage 1 architecture.
+We implement the approved formulas as a professional Python package and deliver verification evidence that the code matches the locked Stage-1 architecture and assumptions (inspectable, testable).

 Inputs